Cox reduction and confidence sets of models: a theoretical elucidation: Some theoretical analysis of Cox reduction

 \end{proposition}

 The lower bound on the probability given in Proposition \ref{R1Result} is a lower bound on the probability that pseudo-signal variables appear unaccompanied by other pseudo-signal variables in at least 2/3 regressions in which they appear.
 This bound is plotted in Figure \ref{probRound1}.
 When $|\mathcal{A}|$ is of moderate size relative to $p=k^3$, the probability is close to one.
-The purpose of pairing highly correlated variables, as described in Section \ref{secIntro}, is to make the set $\mathcal{A}$ as small as possible and thus increase probability \eqref{probR1}, as variables that are highly correlated in sample with signal variables are then represented by a single one.
+In light of this result, highly correlated variables may be paired, with one representative of both, during the first round of reduction.
+This serves to reduce the cardinality of the the set $\mathcal{A}$, thus increasing probability \eqref{probR1}.

 The result in Proposition \ref{R1Result} is conservative in that it focuses on the case where each pseudo-signal variable is the most significant in at least 2/3 regressions in which it appears.
 Cox reduction retains a variable if it is among the two most significant.